Chaos as floods submerge Mexico's Acapulco, death toll rises

 The U.S. National Hurricane Center said rain caused by the remnants of Ingrid could still produce life-threatening floods and mud slides in a large part of eastern Mexico.

-Landslides have already buried homes and a bus in the eastern state of Veracruz.
+Landslides have buried homes and a bus in the eastern state of Veracruz.
 Thousands were evacuated from flooded areas, some by helicopter, and taken to shelters.